MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndischimney/ns-ndischimney-_tcp_offload_state_delegated.md

       <b>ReceiveBacklogSize</b> .

-### -field Header

-An
-     <a href="..\ndischimney\ns-ndischimney-_offload_state_header.md">OFFLOAD_STATE_HEADER</a> structure.
-NDIS
-     sets the
-     <b>Length</b> member of
-     <b>Header</b> to the size, in bytes, of the TCP_OFFLOAD_STATE_DELEGATED structure.
-The
-     <b>RecognizedOptions</b> member of
-     <b>Header</b> is reserved.

-### -field State

-The current state of the TCP connection (see RFC 793) as one of the following
-     TCP_OFFLOAD_CONNECTION_STATE values:

- Note that the host stack can offload a TCP connection when the connection is in any state
-     except
-     <b>TcpConnectionClosed</b>,
-     <b>TcpConnectionListen</b>,
-     <b>TcpConnectionSynRcvd</b>,

-<b>TcpConnectionSynSent</b>, or
-     <b>TcpConnectionTimeWait</b> state.
-The host stack can query, update, invalidate, or terminate a TCP
-     connection regardless of the connection state.

-#### TcpConnectionClosed

-No connection state.

-#### TcpConnectionListen

-Waiting for a connection request from any remote TCP and port.

-#### TcpConnectionSynSent

-Waiting for a matching connection request after having sent a connection request.

-#### TcpConnectionSynRcvd

-Waiting for a confirming connection request acknowledgment after having both received and sent a
-       connection request.

-#### TcpConnectionEstablished

-An open connection: data received can be delivered to the user.
-The normal state for the data
-       transfer phase of the connection.

-#### TcpConnectionFinWait1

-Waiting for a connection termination request from the remote TCP, or an acknowledgment of the
-       connection termination request that was previously sent.

-#### TcpConnectionFinWait2

-Waiting for a connection termination request from the remote TCP.

-#### TcpConnectionCloseWait

-Waiting for a connection termination request from the local user.

-#### TcpConnectionClosing

-Waiting for a connection termination request acknowledgment from the remote TCP.

-#### TcpConnectionLastAck

-Waiting for an acknowledgment of the connection termination request previously sent to the
-       remote TCP, which includes an acknowledgment of its connection termination request.

-#### TcpConnectionTimeWait

-Waiting for enough time to pass to ensure that the remote TCP received the acknowledgment of its
-       connection termination request.

-### -field Flags

-Reserved for system use.

-### -field RcvNxt

-The sequence number for the next receive segment (see RCV.NEXT in RFC 793).

-### -field RcvWnd

-The receive window size, in bytes (see RCV.WND in RFC 793).

-### -field SndUna

-The sequence number for the first byte of unacknowledged data (see SND.UNA in RFC 793).
-For more information, see <a href="https://msdn.microsoft.com/38039411-1ef8-47a0-9a9a-de9451dc2cc9">Send Data That Contains Data to Be Retransmitted</a>.

-### -field SndNxt

-The sequence number for the next byte to send on the connection (see SND.NXT in RFC 793).
-For more information, see <a href="https://msdn.microsoft.com/38039411-1ef8-47a0-9a9a-de9451dc2cc9">Send Data That Contains Data to Be Retransmitted</a>.

-### -field SndMax

-The maximum sequence number that has been sent on the connection.
-For more information, see <a href="https://msdn.microsoft.com/38039411-1ef8-47a0-9a9a-de9451dc2cc9">Send Data That Contains Data to Be Retransmitted</a>.

-### -field SndWnd

-The send window size, in bytes (see SND.WND in RFC 793).

-### -field MaxSndWnd

-The maximum send window size, in bytes (see RFC 813).

-### -field SendWL1

-The segment sequence number used for the last window update (see SND.WL1 in RFC 793).

-### -field CWnd

-The congestion window size, in bytes (see cwnd in RFC 2581).

-### -field SsThresh

-The slow start threshold, in bytes (see ssthresh in RFC 2581).

-### -field SRtt

-The smoothed round-trip time, in clock ticks (see SRTT in RFCs 793 and 2988).
-Maintained on a per
-     connection basis because it takes into account path, host, and sometimes application behavior.

-### -field RttVar

-The round trip time variation, in clock ticks (see RTTVAR in RFC 2988).

-### -field TsRecent

-The timestamp value to send in the next ACK (see TS.Recent in RFC 1323)

-### -field TsRecentAge

-The length of time, in clock ticks, since the most recent timestamp was received (see RFC
-     1323).

-### -field TsTime

-The current value of the adjusted timestamp.

-### -field TotalRT

-The total time, in clock ticks, that has been spent retransmitting the current TCP segment.

-### -field DupAckCount

-The number of ACKs that have been accepted for the same sequence number (see RFC 1323).

-### -field SndWndProbeCount

-The current send window probe round.
-For a description of the send window probe round, see
-     <a href="https://msdn.microsoft.com/b45f5fd7-e80b-4718-9889-9839fa61845a">Persist Timer</a>.

 ### -field DWnd

 ## -remarks

 The host stack provides initial values for the TCP delegated variables when it offloads these